Planting, Nurturing, and Partnering with National Churches In Africa

-At the end of the 20th century, African church leaders initiated efforts that fully embraced the Decade of Harvest: A challenge to evangelize the lost and plant churches.
+At the end of the 20th century, African church leaders initiated efforts that fully embraced the Decade of Harvest challenge to evangelize the lost and plant churches.
 At that time, 2.1 million people from 28 countries worshipped each week in 11,800 churches.
 African church leaders called for nation-wide prayer vigils and greater evangelism, both within their own nations and in neighboring countries.
-Unprecedented church growth followed.
+Unprecedented church growth followed:

 When we look across the continent of Africa, we see incredible opportunity and open doors.
-As Assemblies of God missionaries sent from the USA, we pioneer in areas where the church has not been established; we nurture national churches where the church is in its infancy; we partner with powerful national churches where growth and maturing have come.
+As Assemblies of God missionaries sent from the USA, we pioneer in areas where the church has not been established, we nurture national churches where the church is in its infancy, and we partner with powerful national churches where growth and maturing has come.
 Together, we work for an increasingly redeemed Africa.
-From the Islamic Sahel of the north to the fertile fields of the south, we are believing that God will allow us to continue to work in his harvest fields for a hope-filled destiny for the African church.
+From the Islamic Sahel of the north, to the fertile fields of the south, we are believing that God will allow us to continue to work in his harvest fields for a hope-filled destiny for the African church.
 Our strong belief is that history has not yet seen the role of the African church fully realized.

 Gregory L. Beggs, Regional Director